 Patience During Boycott

-Therefore, when the enemies observed that none of their tricks are working and Islam kept spreading, they boycotted trade and socialising with Banu Hashim in the Moharram of the 7th year of Prophethood.
+When the enemies observed that none of their tricks were working and Islam kept spreading, they boycotted trade and socialising with Banu Hashim in the Moharram of the 7th year of Prophethood.
 Except Abu Lahab, the entire family of Banu Hashim stayed with Prophet Mohammad (pbuh) in Shuaib-e-abi Talib.
-During period, they endured such hardships that are hard to imagine.
+During this period, they endured such hardships that are hard to imagine.
 Yet, even in such times, Prophet Mohammad faced everything with exceptional patience, forbearance and perseverance.
 The Holy Prophet (pbuh) and his devotees handled these times with exemplary patience and perseverance.

 Quran States Regarding Patience

 Quran states while revealing the realities of world and hereafter: